 A fitness regimen can make our outdoor pursuits—whether that’s a multiday cycling trip or weekly neighborhood runs—a little easier.
-Sometimes, however, it’s not possible to train outside, especially right now, as state and local leaders close popular trails and order people to stay home to help stem the spread of COVID-19, a disease caused by the novel coronavirus.
-Still, people are finding ways to bring the outdoors inside.
+Sometimes, however, it’s not possible to train outside, especially right now.
+Due to COVID-19, people who live in densely populated places or who are particularly vulnerable to developing complications from the virus may opt to stay indoors.
+To adapt, people are finding creative ways to bring the outdoors inside.
 Some have even turned their living spaces into campsites.
 This creativity extends to at-home training routines, too.
 Here are some favorite tips and workouts for an indoor fitness plan that can help prepare us for when it’s time to head outside again.

 Set a Goal That’s Personal